Amose3535/VectorFields3D/README.md

 # VectorFields3D
-Godot project to implement VectorFields nad Vectorial emitters in 3D space
+A Godot project that aims to implement VectorFields nad Vectorial emitters in 3D space